 - Powerful photos.
 Share photos of your church’s congregants on your crowdfunding page.
 This will make your congregants feel included in your community and involved in the campaign.
 Plus, when they share your fundraising page on their social platforms, the page will portray direct ties to your church members.

 - Impactful videos.
-Post impactful videos on your church’s crowdfunding page and inspire your congregants to be part of this project.
+Post impactful videos on your church’s crowdfunding page and inspire your congregation to be part of this project.
 Make sure these videos show how your church fulfills its mission in the real world and features the community members who have been supported by your church.

 The Anchor Church can raise more money by adding powerful visuals to their crowdfunding site.
 Check out their campaign below: